1. How to be okay with being alone

 4. How to accept, understand and respect others with different cultural backgrounds

 Growing up I was mostly around Hungarians and the only thing that could come up as a difference to cause stress is how others layer their stacked potato dish.
-But after moving to the USA (especially living in a college environment) I run into lots of different people from all over the world with so many different backgrounds.
-I had to learn to cooperate with others without judging them or bothering their routine.
+But after moving to the USA (especially living in a college environment) I ran into lots of different people from all over the world with so many different backgrounds.
+We all had to learn how to cooperate with each other without judging or being offensive to the other person.
 I had to adjust a lot and had to realize that there are different ways to do the things that I am used to be doing.
 I picked up habits I have never had before and my friends picked up some of mine.
 We thought each other how to cook our favorite dish from back home, how to say some words in our language but most importantly in the process we thought each other how to accept others as we are.

 5. Being homesick is worse than I expected